redis/redis-doc/commands/hmget.md

 @return

-[Multi Bulk Reply][1] specifically a list of all the values associated with the specified fields, in the same order of the request.
+@multi-bulk-reply specifically a list of all the values associated with the specified fields, in the same order of the request.